 Do you require applicants to take the GRE?

 Do you accept applicants whose prior degree is not in communication?

 It depends.
 If your prior degree is in a discipline related to communication, or your research directly applies to communication, we will consider you for admission.
 However, you will need to make a strong and explicit case for why you want to pursue graduate study in communication rather than your previous field.
-Typically, we do not fund students whose prior degree is not in communication.

 When are your graduate courses typically offered?